 Monday 23-Saturday 28 March 2020

-Our Spring 2020 retreat brings us back to The Old Sawmills near Fowey, the stunningly beautiful and tranquil venue situated on its own private creek.
-The topic for the week is ‘Crafting the Short Story’ and we will focus on those transferable skills that this tight form of fiction brings into such sharp focus.
+The topic for the week is (or would have been) ‘Crafting the Short Story’, with a focus on those transferable skills that this tight form of fiction brings into such sharp focus.

-You will be supported throughout the week by scheduled one-to-one sessions with your tutors, where you can receive feedback on your work, brainstorm ideas, unravel a tricky plot point or discuss your writing aspirations.
+The week features scheduled optional one-to-one sessions with your tutors, where you can receive feedback on your work, brainstorm ideas, unravel a tricky plot point or discuss your writing aspirations.
 Evenings are for enjoying good company, with wine, delicious home cooked food, and stimulating conversations.

 Our visiting author midweek is prize-winning short story writer and novelist Tom Vowler.
 Tom will join us for dinner on the Thursday evening and provide insight into his own writing journey.
 On Friday morning, Tom will run a masterclass on the short story, his specialty genre.